meltyourface/blank/posts/The-Coin/Ritual-of-Financial-Empowerment-through-Coin-Sigil-Burning/index.md

 ## Title: The Rite of Financial Serenity

-Objective: The dissolution of monetary hindrances and the attraction of prosperity through the mystic principles of The Coin.
+**Objective**: The dissolution of monetary hindrances and the attraction of prosperity through the mystic principles of The Coin.

 Materials Needed:
 1. The Coin (a physical or talismanic representation)